Mdlugy/spiel-solutions/README.md

 One of the more interesting challenges of this project was figuring out how to build relationships between our spiels in MongoDB.
 This was done by adding a page array and modal array to each spiel which could then be used to pull the appropriate objects through our API onto each page.

+to run the application
+run npm install in the client folder then run npm start